flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 ##### 2.1.1 `app.py`

 The Lambda function takes as input the following parameters:
-- `initialization_timestamp`: The first timestamp for which the forecasts should be generated.
+- `"initialization_timestamp"`: The first timestamp for which the forecasts should be generated.
-- `frequency`: The frequency of the time series, in number of minutes.
+- `"frequency"`: The frequency of the time series, in number of minutes.
-- `context_length`: The number past time series values (prior to `initialization_timestamp`) to use as context.
+- `"context_length"`: The number past time series values (prior to `initialization_timestamp`) to use as context.
-- `prediction_length`: The number of future time series values (on and after `initialization_timestamp`) to forecast.
+- `"prediction_length"`: The number of future time series values (on and after `initialization_timestamp`) to predict.
+- `"quantile_levels"`: The quantiles to be predicted at each future time step.

 The Lambda function connects to ClickHouse using [ClickHouse Connect](https://clickhouse.com/docs/integrations/python) and loads the context data using the `query_df` method, which returns the query output in a Pandas Dataframe.
 After that, the Lambda function invokes the Bedrock endpoint with the context data.
-The Bedrock endpoint response includes the predicted mean and the predicted 10th, 50th (median) and 90th percentiles of the time series at each future time step, which the Lambda function returns to the user in JSON format together with the corresponding timestamps.
+The Bedrock endpoint response includes the predicted mean and the predicted quantiles of the time series at each future time step, which the Lambda function returns to the user in JSON format together with the corresponding timestamps.

 The Python code of the Lambda function is reported below.